morris-dan/whether/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.1.0 Initial commit of app to the wide world
+0.1.0 Initial commit of app to the wide world.
+0.1.1 Error handling fix.

 ## License
 Copyright (c) 2015 Dan Morris